gruntwork-io/bash-commons/README.md

 Once you have `bash-commons` installed (see the [install instructions](#install)), you use `source` to import the modules and start calling the functions within them.
-Before you import any modules, make sure you `source` the `bootstrap.sh` file which sets some important defaults which encourages good code:
+Before you import any modules, make sure you `source` the `bootstrap.sh` file which sets some important defaults to encourage good code:

 ```bash
 source /opt/gruntwork/bash-commons/bootstrap.sh